Is it Dishwasher Safe?

 The high temperatures in your dishwasher are too harsh for wood, which tends to weaken, swell, warp, and crack when exposed to heat.
 Check the manufacturer’s instructions before putting anything made of wood into your dishwasher.

-TIP: Rinse wood with water immediately after each use.
-Spray with white vinegar regularly to disinfect.
+TIP: Wash your cutting board with water and a little dish soap and rinse well.
+Make sure to clean the underside and edges.
+Spray with white vinegar often to disinfect.
 Occasionally, sprinkle baking soda over wood and scrub with hot water and a sponge or brush.
 To get rid of lingering odors, simply cut a lemon in half and rub the cut side of the fruit over the wood.

 The beautiful gold embellishments that make vintage plates, cups, saucers, bowls, and platters so beautiful may be able to stand a few cycles through a dishwasher, but the process can take a damaging toll.
 Hot temperatures, strong water pressure, and abrasive detergents cause delicate gold details to fade and/or deteriorate.
 Some newer items may be able to withstand time in a dishwasher, but make sure to follow the manufacturer’s instructions.